 WHAT ARE SOME DRY SHAMPOO ALTERNATIVES?

-If you insist on using dry shampoo, then we definitely recommend using Color Wow Color Security Shampoo because it will gently remove any powder residue and unlike most shampoos will NOT leave any residue behind compounding the issue.
+If you insist on using dry shampoo, then we definitely recommend using Color Wow Color Security Shampoo after doing so because it will gently remove any powder residue and unlike most shampoos will NOT leave any residue behind compounding the issue.

 After you're done shampooing, cut down your styling time with these blow-dry tips and tricks.